ipekt/share-buttons/README.md

 ### Custom options

 Sharebuttons includes a method to override the default options.
-Default options are set globally and at a provider level.
-For example, most providers use the global newWindow setting of true but the mailto provider overrides this to newWindow: false.

 ```
 sharebuttons.updateOptions({